JurianB/Unity-Multiplayer/README-Photon.md

 ```

 Photon requires a string for a prefab name.
 And we need to add a folder named _Resources_ where all networked prefabs have to be.
-Because a bullet will be instantiated across the network it also needs a PhotonView Rigidbody Component.
+Because a bullet will be instantiated across the network it also needs a Photon Rigidbody View Component.
 So add that one to the prefab.
-- In this new PhotonView drag it's rigidbody to the observed component.
+- Drag the Photon Rigidbody View into the observed component attribute in the object's Photon View.
 This will cause Photon to sync the cube's position/rotation across the network.

 ![Bullet Setup](https://github.com/JurianB/Unity-Multiplayer/blob/master/Images/Photon/BulletSetup.png)